oaworks/project-management/README.md

  * Priority - Issues that are a high priority for the current or next milestone.
  * Target - Our target for key metrics in that milestone.
  * Tech - Issues related to the technology team.

+#### Github vs Todoist

+* Small things go on Todoist - e.g "Email Joe a file on Tuesday".
+These things will often have no use being seen externally.
+* Big things go on Github - e.g every issue.
+These things will often be useful to show openly.

 ### Teams
 * Operations